 Bill’s appellate experience includes the following matters:

 - Representation of landowners resisting attempts by pipeline company to condemn an easement.
+Denbury Green Pipeline v.
 Tex.
-Rice Land Partners, Ltd. v.
-Denbury Green Pipeline-Texas, LLC, 457 S.W.3d 115 (Tex.
-App.—Beaumont 2015, pet. filed).
+Rice Land Partners, Ltd.-Texas, LLC, 510 S.W.3d 909 (Tex.
+2017).

 - Representation of landowner in condemnation case asserting rights to interest on damages awarded for taking of property.
 Whittington v.
 City of Austin, 456 S.W.3d 692 (Tex.
 App.—Austin 2015, pet. denied).